Here are answers to some of the more common questions we receive about the Hinkley Point C project.

 Telephone: 0800 0969650

 Occasional public tours of the Hinkley Point C site can also be arranged through the Hinkley Point visitor centre in Bridgwater, where you can find lots more information about the project.
 As part of the development of HPC we are also planning to build a new public information centre near the main site.

 How safe is HPC?

-Nuclear safety is our overriding priority.
-At EDF Energy we instill a culture that every single person working for our company has a direct or indirect impact on nuclear safety.
-We place nuclear safety at the forefront of what we do, and our ambition is to achieve a ‘zero harm’ safety record.
+Nuclear safety is our overriding priority and is at the forefront of what we do.
+Our ambition is to achieve a ‘zero harm’ safety record.

 As with all of our operational nuclear power stations across the UK, the design basis for Hinkley Point C ensures that the proposed plant is secure against natural hazards that have a frequency of less than one in 10,000 years.
 These hazards include tides, storm surges and tsunami as isolated and in-combination events.

 To protect the Hinkley Point C station from such events, the platform level of the site is set at 14.0 metres above sea level, behind a sea wall with a crest level of 13.5 metres.
 Sea level rise which could result from future climate change has also been considered and an allowance has been made to cover the full 60 year operating lifetime of the new station.

 Each of our nuclear site stages regular exercises to demonstrate to our regulator the Office for Nuclear Regulation (ONR) that we have appropriate arrangements for dealing with an emergency.
 The exercises are performed against challenging scenarios agreed with the ONR, and also involve other regulatory bodies, the emergency services, local authorities and central Government.